g3links/data/db/readme.txt

 - master: g3core.db
 - project: g3task.db (each project has their own database)

+notes:
-note: names can be changed at config folder g3.json, g3actios.json
+- rename databases: names can be changed at config folder g3.json, g3actios.json
+- sql scripts: verion control can be found at folder sqlscripts